I am a high achieving student, why have I not received an offer?

 Where am I on the waitlist?

-The waitlist is divided between male and female.
+The waitlist is divided by gender.
 It does not have a numbered priority of applications.

 Are there any students on the waitlist that have a higher priority?